andyhomecode/mac-se-monitor/README.md

 - Monochrome display

 ### Key Modules
-1. **Input Coordinate Generator**: Generates pixel coordinates from HDMI input signals (HSync, VSync, Data Enable).
-TODO
-2. **Color Converter**: Converts 24-bit RGB input to 1-bit monochrome using a simple thresholding method.
-TODO
-3. **Scaler**: Performs nearest-neighbor scaling from 800x600 to 512x342 resolution.
-TODO
+1. **main.v**: this does all the heavy lifting.
-4. **Frame Buffer**: Stores scaled monochrome pixel data for synchronization with Mac SE timing.
+2. **Frame Buffer**: Stores scaled monochrome pixel data for synchronization with Mac SE timing.
 DONE.
 It's 175104x1 to avoid having to do multiplication, but might need to change to match Mac's 512x342 to make writing easier.
+GOWIN IP generated
-5. **Mac SE Timing Generator**: Generates horizontal and vertical sync signals, active display region, and pixel coordinates for the Mac SE monitor.
+3. **Mac SE Timing Generator**: Generates horizontal and vertical sync signals, active display region, and pixel coordinates for the Mac SE monitor.
 DONE mac_se_timing_generator.v does all the heavy lifting.
+4. **Clock**: makes the right frequency for the Mac.
+GOWIN IP generated

 ![Block Diagram](miro-Mac-FPGA.jpg)